336.0 to 252.3 MYA

 Despite this large difference, both types had been placed in Aviculopinna, an all-encompassing genus (Yancey 1978).

 Still, pinnids with narrow elongate shells having regular, sharp growth lamellae lacked a suitable generic name (Yancey 1978).
 So, Yancey created Meekopinna to give this type a genus.
-He then decided that Pteronites was not available for americana-type pinnids since Pteronites was very different.
+He then decided that the genus Pteronites was not available for americana-type pinnids since Pteronites was very different.

 Yancey included an illustration on Plate 10 in the publication.
 He showcases both Meekopinna sagitta and Aviculopinna peracuta.
 The cross-section of Aviculopinna peracuta is a near match to specimens I find locally.